Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 undergoing a divorce, offering legal advice, emotional support, and practical

 tips for moving on.
-Today, her company has helped hundreds of women find their
+Since then, her company has helped hundreds of women achieve personal empowerment and take control of their lives.

 The Abused Child